KimiKreil/AppStat/README.md

 # AppStat
-General function to use in the course Applied Statistics.
+General functions to use in the course Applied Statistics.
 Import of the file ExternalFunctions is necessary.